Living as an Adult with ADHD

 “You’re being dramatic.”

-Those messages create shame, not solutions.
+Those messages can create shame, not solutions.

 “Some days I only get a tiny window where I can focus.
 If I miss it, the whole day disappears.”